lisp-mirror/clcon/doc/INSTALL.md

 ```
 #!lisp
 ;; Set some features.
-;; Don't forget to clear your asdf fasl cache and rebuile
+;; Don't forget to clear your asdf fasl cache and rebuild
 ;; if you change any feature

 ; enable oduvanchik backend.
 This feature will be removed soon